quarkiverse/quarkus-quinoa/README.md

 Some setup is needed to compile this project.
 This extension use node package manager (npm) that needs to be installed.
-The tests also uses a headless chrome browser, so you need to install Chromium or Chrome.
+The Angular tests also uses a headless Chrome browser, so you might need to install Chromium or Chrome.

 ### Fedora